jowasp/review-features/industry_recognition.md

 * Awards
 * References in articles, newspaper,  books or social media
 * Mentions by recognized figures in the industry
-* Participation in major Security conferences
+* Participation in Major Security conferences (Blackhat, APPSEC, DefCon, BSides for example)